Monty Don: Reception

+Style

 Don's sartorial style in the garden has been the subject of some critical attention, with Richard D. North commenting, in 2013:

 At home and abroad, Monty Don is the paysan manqué.
-Where an arts presenter might eschew the little black Armani suit and the dazzling white shirt for the crumpled linen, Don’s gear retreats into the manly rumpledon of a workman’s cotton drill.
+Where an arts presenter might eschew the little black Armani suit and the dazzling white shirt for the crumpled linen, Don's gear retreats into the manly rumpledon of a workman's cotton drill.
 He is not quite the Mr McGregor of the Potter books: real-life ancient gardeners wore mighty cords and moleskins, tweeds and flannels – and sacks if the weather was bad enough.
 The Don affectation is one tad more painterly than that.